Faizulafnaz/vendor_management/API_doc.md

 **Endpoint:** `/signup/`

 - **Method:** `POST`
 - **Description:** Register a new user.
+This is how creating a new vendor. this endpoint automatically create vendor profile and user profile at the same time.
 - **Request:**
   - Parameters:
     - `username`: New user's username.
     - `password`: New user's password.
-    - Add any additional user registration parameters if required.
+    -
 - **Response:**
   - Successful response:
     ```json